-- A pupil must be 4 years of age by December 31, to be admitted to our Junior Kindergarten. - A pupil must be 5 years of age by December 31, to be admitted to our Senior Kindergarten. - A pupil must be 6 years of age by December 31, to be admitted to Grade 1.
+- A pupil starting in the Pre-K program must be turning 3 in the current school year. - A pupil must be 4 years of age by December 31, to be admitted to our Junior Kindergarten. - A pupil must be 5 years of age by December 31, to be admitted to our Senior Kindergarten. - A pupil must be 6 years of age by December 31, to be admitted to Grade 1.

 A child may be placed provisionally in Grade 1 at the beginning of school in September even though he/she has not attended Kindergarten, provided that the child passes an academic assessment and attains his/her sixth birthday by December 31.
 After one month of enrollment it will be decided on the basis of readiness, maturity, and social adjustment whether the child may continue in Grade 1 or be transferred to Senior Kindergarten.
-This decision is made at the discretion of the Head Administrator and the child's classroom teacher.
+This decision is made at the discretion of the Director and the child's classroom teacher.